lmsqueezy/laravel/README.md

 Attempting to use any of these will result in an exception being thrown.

+## Customers

+### Updating Customers

+Right now, it's not possible to update customer objects.
+Meaning, when they fill out their name, email address, city, region and country initially, there's no possibility of updating it later.
+To change these fields for a customer in Lemon Squeezy, you'll need to let your customer [contact Lemon Squeezy support](https://www.lemonsqueezy.com/help) so they can do it for you.

 ## Subscriptions

 ### Setting Up Subscription Products